Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • Josephine was almost guillotined during the French Revolution and escaped by a hair when executions stopped just before it was her turn.

 • She had two teenage children when they married and never bore him an heir.
-So he had their marriage annulled and wed a younger woman, Marie-Louise (daughter of the Emperor of Austria, his traditional enemy), who bore him a son, Napoleon II.
+So he repudiated her (and divorced her, since divorce was now legal) and wed a younger woman, Marie-Louise (daughter of the Emperor of Austria, his traditional enemy), who bore him a son, Napoleon II.
 This son died young, in his twenties, and would never step into his father's shoes.
 The emperor did, however, sire several illegitimate children.

-• Napoleon's dynasty would come to an end when is nephew, Napoleon III, abdicated in 1870 after France lost the Franco-Prussian War.
+• Napoleon's dynasty would come to an end when is nephew, Napoleon III, abdicated in 1870 after France lost the Franco-Prussian War and brought the Second Empire to a close.

-• Napoleon's army discovered the Rosetta Stone during the Egyptian campaign, whose inscriptions in three languages allowed the world to decipher hieroglyphics.
+• Napoleon's army discovered the Rosetta Stone during the Egyptian campaign, whose inscriptions in three languages allowed a certain Champollion from Grenoble to decipher its hieroglyphics.
 It now sits in the British Museum, captured in Egypt by the English (Egypt wants it back, by the way).

 • The year after he crowned himself Emperor of France, he became King of Italy.

-• During his second exile, he was so well guarded by the English that despite a number of plots to break him out, he was never to escape (as he had from Elba).
+• During his second exile, he was so well guarded by the English that despite a number of plots to break him out, he was never to escape.
 A squadron of ships stood guard on continuous patrol, and some 300 men with 50 cannons made sure he stayed put.

 • Napoleon may have kept a vial of poison around his neck, just in case.
 In fact, he did attempt suicide at least once, but failed.